GloverDonovan/webdev-bootcamp/reference/python-style.rst

-If possible though, it may be easier to import the entire package, especially for methods as it help answers the question, "where did ``you`` come from?"
+If possible though, it may be easier to import the entire package, especially for methods, as it help answers the question, "where did ``you`` come from?"

 Bad::